The Initial Evaluation: Getting to Know Your Child

 If additional medical attention is needed

-If your child needs further evaluation, our team may suggest that he or she be referred to a medical specialist, neurologist or developmental pediatrician.
+If your child needs further evaluation, our team may suggest that he or she be referred to a medical specialist, neurologist, developmental pediatrician, or psychologist.
 If your child is referred, The Emerge Center will be happy – with your permission – to coordinate care with your child’s medical professionals.

 Federal assistance for children under three years of age